project-chip/matter.js/README.md

 Matter is a new secure / reliable / local / standard protocol for smart devices launched at the end of 2022.
 To know more about Matter: https://csa-iot.org/all-solutions/matter/

+## Compatibility
 matter.js/matter-node.js is compatible with:
 - **Apple iOS (iPhone or iPad) and tvOS 16 (Apple TV) - "Home" app by Apple**: fully working
 - **Google Home Ecosystem (Android or Google Nest smart speakers/display) - "Google Home" app**: fully working
 - **Amazon Alexa (Amazon Echo smart speakers/displays)** : fully working
-- **Home Assistant - Matter integration**: fully working
 - **Tuya Smart (SmartLife) app**: fully working
 - **Samsung SmartThings (Station or Hub v2 and later)**: pairing works, but for controlling seems like Smartthings implementation itself has issues
+- **Home Assistant - Matter integration**: fully working

+We also collected a [list of known device types supported by which ecosystem](#Devicetypes-supported-by-Ecosystems).This is a compilation of published information and own community tests.

-Each system have their own specialities, see [Pairing and Usage Information](#Pairing-and-Usage-Information) for more details.
+Each ecosystem have their own specialities, see [Pairing and Usage Information](#Pairing-and-Usage-Information) for more details.

 ## Monorepo Overview